Diverse and Innovative Uses Make for a Unique and Flexible Approach

 What is Recycled Water?

-Simply put, recycled water is sewage that’s highly treated through multiple levels of disinfection and treatment.
-This high quality water contains essential nutrients that are safe for the irrigation of crops that are eaten raw, vineyards, playgrounds, golf courses, parks, cemeteries, freeway embankments, and street medians.
+Recycled water is wastewater that has gone through multiple levels of disinfection and treatment to remove pollutants, solids, and eliminate pathogens.
+This high quality recycled water contains essential nutrients that are safe for the irrigation of crops that are eaten raw, vineyards, playgrounds, golf courses, parks, cemeteries, freeway embankments, and street medians.
 Read more about the nutrients found in recycled water.

 Recycled water is also frequently used in industrial processes, decorative fountains, fire suppression systems and much more.
 This water comes from sewage which is created when we use indoor drains; showers, toilets, sinks, dishwasher and washing machines.